dhoegh/EngUnits.jl/README.md

 0.1016 m
 julia> sqrt(a^2 + b^2)==5u"inch"
 ```
-All units inputted with the unit string `u""`, will be converted to the SI unit equvilant, hence one inch is converted to `0.00254 m`.
+All units inputted with the unit string `u""`, will be converted to the SI unit equivalent, hence one inch is converted to `0.00254 m`.
 SI prefixes and operators can also be used in a unit string as:
 ```
 julia> 1.0u"N/mm^2"
 1.0e6 Pa